mozilla/PyFxA/README.rst

 ===========================================================
-PyFxA: Python library for interacting with Firefox Accounts
+PyFxA: Python library for interacting with Mozilla Accounts
 ===========================================================

 .. image:: https://travis-ci.org/mozilla/PyFxA.svg?branch=master
     :target: https://travis-ci.org/mozilla/PyFxA

-This is python library for interacting with the Firefox Accounts ecosystem.
+This is python library for interacting with the Mozilla Accounts (formerly known as the Firefox Accounts) ecosystem.

 Eventually, it is planned to provide easy support for the following features:

-* being a direct firefox accounts authentication client
+* being a direct mozilla accounts authentication client
 * being an FxA OAuth Service Provider
 * accessing attached services
-* helps interactions with Firefox Account servers wiht requests Authentication plugins.
+* helps interactions with Firefox Account servers with requests Authentication plugins.

 But none of that is ready yet; caveat emptor.

-Firefox Accounts
+Mozilla Accounts
 ================

 Currently, basic auth-server operations should work like so: